PassiveLemon/nix-xl/README.md

 - [ ] Themes

 Later:
+- Turn Evergreen patches into patchfiles
 - Complete refactoring
   - Move all packages to their own place (keep them out of modules)
-  - General xdg.configFile entry generator (args: place, source)
-  - Languages are technically plugins so move those
-- Docs for evergreen, formatters, and lsp servers
+- Docs for customs, evergreen, formatters, lsp servers, inheritLanguages
 - Overlay local packages to add lite-xl plugins repo
 - Contributing guidelines/template
-- Docs on customs
-- Package meta attrs
 - Descriptions on module options
-- Switch everything from fetchgit to fetchFromGitHub (if applicable)
+- Switch everything from fetchgit to fetchFromGitHub where applicable
 - `nonicons` (TODO: Build nonicons because it is not in Nixpkgs)
 - `www` (TODO: Finish the package.
 Currently can't be built)